mitadic/webserv/README.md

 ### Directives

-Here are the available directives and their purposes:
+The available `.conf` directives and their purposes:

 - **`host [ip address]`**
 	Specifies the IP address the server will bind to.